Blizzard of Ozz: Release

 The album tracks "Crazy Train" and "Mr. Crowley" were released as singles in 1980.
 "Crazy Train" made number 49 on the UK Singles Chart and was moderately successful in the United States, reaching number 9 on the Billboard Top Tracks chart and the single peaked at number 6 on the Billboard Bubbling Under the Hot 100 chart in 1981.
 Though it received little radio airplay upon its initial release, "Crazy Train" has become one of Osbourne's signature songs and a staple of classic rock radio playlists over the ensuing years.
 In January 2009, the song achieved a 2× Platinum certification status.

 The album was a commercial success, being certified 4× Platinum in the US in 1997, a feat Osbourne would not achieve again until No More Tears was certified in 2000.
 In 2019 it was certified 5× Platinum.
 In the UK, it was the first of four Osbourne albums to attain Silver certification (60,000 units shipped) by the British Phonographic Industry, achieving this in August 1981.
-It also ranked 13th on a Guitar World readers poll of the "100 Greatest Guitar Albums of All Time".
-In his autobiography, Osbourne readily admitted that at the time the album was being recorded, he felt he was in direct competition with his former band, Black Sabbath.